cryptr-examples/cryptr-node-express-passport-sample/README.md

 })
 ```

-Now if you access [http://localhost:3001/private](http://localhost:3001/private), you should have an Unauthorized response
+Now, if you access [http://localhost:3001/private](http://localhost:3001/private), you should have an Unauthorized response

 More about `authenticate` callback attributes: